andrewlinzie/waterminds-exercise/security-patching-strategy.md

 For the control plane, I would upgrade dev first, validate workloads and GitOps sync, then move to staging and production with approval.

-Worker nodes, I'd prefer blue/green manages node groups:
+Worker nodes, I'd prefer blue/green managed node groups:

 1. Create a new patched node group with the updated AMI/version
 2. Allow workloads to schedule onto the new nodes